bitcart/bitcart-docs/deployment/manual.md

 The process is basically the following:

+1. Install OS required libraries
-1. Install python3 (3.8+)
+2. Install python3 (3.8+)
-2. Install nodejs (16+) and yarn
+3. Install nodejs (16+) and yarn
-3. Install postgresql
+4. Install postgresql
-4. Install redis
+5. Install redis
-5. Clone and run all parts of BitcartCC
+6. Clone and run all parts of BitcartCC

 ## Warning: Not recommended to use in production <a href="#warning-not-recommended-to-use-in-production" id="warning-not-recommended-to-use-in-production"></a>